Close

 United Kingdom

 I am a clinical epidemiologist and joined LSHTM in 2012.
-I have recently been awarded a Wellcome Trust post-doctoral fellowship to examine the hypertension in early adulthood in Zimbabwe.
+I am PI on the SHEAR Zim (Significance of Hypertension in Early Adulthood Research in Zimbabwe) study, funded by a Wellcome Trust fellowship.
 I am also PI on a study examining community approaches to improving detection and monitoring of high blood pressure in Zimbabwe, funded by the Medical Research Council.

 Affiliations